Saving Face (2004 film): Plot

 Vivian reveals to Wil that she was accepted into a prestigious ballet program in Paris and is considering the offer.
 Wil congratulates Vivian and gives her encouragement to accept the offer.
 While Vivian still debates on the offer, Vivian's father speaks to Wil and presses her to convince Vivian to accept the offer.
 Wil withdraws from Vivian, and Vivian accepts the job in Paris.

 After Wil’s grandmother passes away unexpectedly, Hwei-Lan accepts Cho's marriage proposal.
 At the wedding, Wil interrupts with a love note from the father of the child saying how much he loves her and wants to marry her despite their age gap.
 Wil points out the elderly pharmacist, Old Yu, as the man she loves.
 Old Yu protests, and Little Yu, his son, stands up and announces that he is the one.
 Wil and her mother run out of the wedding and onto a bus, laughing.
 After an emotional talk with her mother, Wil rushes to the airport to catch Vivian.
 Wil apologizes, but Vivian challenges Wil to kiss her to prove her sincerity.
 Unable to publicly display her love out of fear, Wil is left at the terminal as Vivian leaves for Paris.

 Three months later, Wil goes to another party at Planet China, where Hwei-Lan and Little Yu are now a couple.
 Wil sees Vivian, who has come to see her mother.
 Wil approaches Vivian and asks her to dance.
 They dance and kiss.
 Hwei-Lan and Vivian's mother smile at each other while giving a thumbs up.
 Some people leave in disgust, but Wil and Vivian ignore them, while everyone else joins in to dance.

-In between credits, Hwei-Lan has Wil and Vivian, family and friends over at her apartment for a function.
+In between credits, Hwei-Lan has Wil and Vivian (now engaged), family and friends over at her apartment for a function.
 Hwei-Lan asks Wil about having babies, to which she reacts with a spit take.